manifesto-ai/spec/README.md

 Semantic State Protocol for AI Agents.
 This repository hosts the VitePress-based specification site deployed to `spec.manifesto-ai.dev`.

+> ⚠️ **Working Draft** — The Manifesto Specification is a living, experimental document.
+APIs, schemas, and semantics **will evolve** and breaking changes **may occur** while we incorporate feedback and real-world learnings.

 ## Requirements
 - Node.js 20+
 - npm (ships with Node)